elyobo/dataform-to-dbt/README.md

 ## What doesn't work

-- View vs table materializations are not supported.
 - No support for incremental datasets, these will require manual adjustments.
 - No support for clustering, partitioning.
 - Tags are not migrated.